treweathers/Calculus/Guides/Sequences_Series.md

 # Sequences and Series Guide
-## PART I: The Ultimate Guide to Choosing a Convergence Test
+## PART I: Choosing a Convergence Test

 The goal is to choose the **most efficient** test based on the **form** of the series term, $a_n$.